airbnb/lottie/docs/README.md

 ## Sample App

-You can build the sample app yourself or download it from the [Play Store](https://play.google.com/store/apps/details?id=com.airbnb.lottie).
+You can build the sample app for Android yourself or download it from the [Play Store](https://play.google.com/store/apps/details?id=com.airbnb.lottie).
 The sample app includes some built in animations but also allows you to load an animation from internal storage or from a url.

+## Shipping something with Lottie?

+Email us at lottie@airbnb.com and soon we will create a testimonals and use cases page with real world usages of Lottie from around the world.